Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/thread-replies/Reply-to -message.md

 **Step 1**

-1. Hover on the desired message and click on the reply button in the linked channel or DM/GM on MM.
+1. Reply to a message in the linked channel or DM/GM on MM.
-2. Enter and send the text for reply in MM.
-3. Navigate to the linked channel or DM/GM on MS Teams.
+2. Navigate to the linked channel or DM/GM on MS Teams.

 **Step 2**

-1. Click on the reply button in linked channel on MS Teams.
-2. Enter and send the text for reply in MS Teams.
-3. Navigate to the linked channel on MM.

-**Step 3**

-1. Hover on the desired message and click on the reply button in the linked DM/GM on MS Teams.
+1. Reply to a message in the linked channel or DM/GM on MS Teams.
-2. Enter and send the text for reply in MS Teams.
-3. Navigate to the linked DM/GM on MM.
+2. Navigate to the linked channel or DM/GM on MM.

 **Expected**

-The user should be able to view the thread creation in linked channel or DM/GM on MS Teams for the desired message.
+The user should be able to view the thread creation for desired reply message in the linked channel or DM/GM on MS Teams.
-After step 2, the user should be able to view the thread creation for desired message in linked channel on MM.
+After step 2, the user should be able to view the thread creation for desired reply message in the linked channel or DM/GM on MM.
-After step 3, the user should be able to view the thread creation for the desired message in linked DM/GM on MM.